nicosrp/dtu-socialdataproject-movies/about.markdown

 This [story](https://nicosrp.github.io/dtu-socialdataproject-movies) has been created during the Social Data Analysis and Viszualization Course (Spring 24).

+The Explainer Notebook can be found under this link: https://github.com/nicosrp/dtu-socialdataproject-movies/blob/main/explainer_notebook.ipynb

 The students, that worked on this project are:

 **Manos Loukaidis**\